richardhenyash/artofnht/README.md

 repository.
 A new [darktheme](https://github.com/richardhenyash/artofnht/tree/darktheme) branch was created for the dark theme option and developed into the final website.
 This is set as the source for [GitHub](https://github.com/) pages.
 * Gallery carousel controls - these were initially located at the bottom of the images within the image panels, but were moved underneath the carousel elements as we felt this provided a better user experience.
-See [Gallery Testing Screen Prints](./assets/testing/gallery-page), an example of which is shown below:
+See [Gallery Testing Screen Prints](./assets/testing/gallery-page) and example below:
 <img src="./assets/testing/gallery-page/gallery-page-2.png" style="margin: 15px; width:250px;">

 * Gallery carousel images - the images were initially being sized by using specific media queries for a range of device widths to set the height of the image.
 The gallery images were then resized to 1200px x 1680px, to enable bootstrap to auto size the gallery in 1 panel, 2 panels or 3 panels depending on screen size.
 This enables the gallery to scale fluidly and without degrading image quality for any screen size up to 3600px wide.
-[Gallery Testing Screen Prints](./assets/testing/gallery-page), an example of which is shown below:
+[Gallery Testing Screen Prints](./assets/testing/gallery-page), and example below:
 <img src="./assets/testing/gallery-page/gallery-page-3.png" style="margin: 15px; width:250px;">

-* Contact form - the contact form was initially developed as a modal pop-up form, but this was found not to work with the [Form Spree](https://help.formspree.io/hc/en-us) service.
+* Contact form - the contact form was initially developed as a modal pop-up form, but this was found not to work with the [Formspree](https://help.formspree.io/hc/en-us) service.
 The contact form was redesigned as a [web page](contact.html).

 ## Testing ##